BackwardsUser/BackwardsUser/readme.md

 # Hello, I'm Alexander Harding.
 ### I'm a 🇨🇦 Canadian College Student studying Software Development!

-I am studying Software Development at Mohawk College
+I am studying Software Development at Mohawk College.

 I love coding, My favourite thing to code are Discord Bots, they're super simple to get running and its super cool to visually see the bot coming online.